zohaiblazuli/pucc-niuc/PAPER.md

 Existing mitigation strategies predominantly rely on **detection-based approaches** that attempt to identify malicious content through input validation, output filtering, and behavioral monitoring.
 Policy classifiers, content filters, and safety guardrails operate as probabilistic systems that analyze input patterns and assign risk scores.
 However, these approaches suffer from fundamental limitations that create exploitable gaps in security coverage.
 First, detection systems operate **post-hoc**, analyzing content after it has been processed by the LLM, rather than preventing malicious inputs from reaching the model in the first place.
 Second, probabilistic classifiers inevitably produce false positives and false negatives, creating either usability degradation or security vulnerabilities.
 Third, existing systems lack **mathematical guarantees** about their security properties, making it impossible to provide formal assurance that malicious content will be consistently blocked.

 The detection-versus-enforcement gap becomes particularly problematic in privacy-preserving computation contexts, where multiple organizations or administrative domains must collaborate while maintaining strict trust boundaries.
-Traditional approaches cannot provide cryptographic proof that a computation has been verified against security policies, nor can they guarantee that approved operations maintain their security properties throughout complex processing pipelines.
+Traditional approaches cannot provide mathematical proof that a computation has been verified against security policies, nor can they guarantee that approved operations maintain their security properties throughout complex processing pipelines.
 This limitation fundamentally undermines the trust composition necessary for distributed privacy-preserving systems.

 Recent advances in **Proof-Carrying Code (PCC)** [@necula_lee_1996] suggest an alternative paradigm where computational units include mathematical proofs of their safety properties, enabling recipients to verify security without trusting the producer.
 However, existing PCC approaches have not been adapted to address the specific challenges of LLM security, particularly the need for real-time processing, Unicode attack resistance, and per-response certification of indirect prompt injection resistance.

 ## Our Approach

-We introduce **Non-Interactive Universal Computing (NIUC)**, a novel framework that replaces probabilistic detection with **deterministic enforcement** and cryptographic attestation.
+We introduce **Non-Interactive Universal Computing (NIUC)**, a novel framework that replaces probabilistic detection with **deterministic enforcement** and integrity verification.
 NIUC provides mathematical guarantees that no imperative command originating from untrusted content channels can reach side-effectful operations, regardless of evasion techniques employed.
 Our approach shifts the security paradigm from "detect and hope" to "verify and prove," enabling trustworthy composition of LLM applications across organizational boundaries.

 The NIUC framework enforces a fundamental security property through **character-level provenance tracking**: every character in processed input maintains attribution to its originating trust channel (trusted or untrusted), and any imperative command that overlaps with untrusted characters triggers a security violation.
-This approach provides resilience against Unicode-based evasion techniques while maintaining deterministic behavior essential for cryptographic verification.
+This approach provides resilience against Unicode-based evasion techniques while maintaining deterministic behavior essential for mathematical verification.

 Our implementation consists of three architectural components working in concert.
 A **deterministic checker** (272 lines of code) performs Unicode normalization, imperative detection, and NIUC property verification without relying on machine learning or external dependencies, ensuring auditability and reproducible behavior.
 A **runtime gate** provides two enforcement modes: strict blocking for high-security environments and certified-rewrite for utility preservation, where untrusted imperatives are neutralized through annotation and the resulting text is re-verified for safety.
-Finally, **cryptographic certificates** provide mathematical attestation that approved computations satisfy the NIUC property, enabling trust composition across system boundaries.
+Finally, **integrity verification certificates** provide mathematical attestation that approved computations satisfy the NIUC property, enabling trust composition across system boundaries.

 To enable systematic evaluation and comparison with existing approaches, we developed **Hydra-Bench-500**, a comprehensive indirect prompt injection benchmark comprising 500 scenarios across 17 attack categories.
 This dataset represents a systematic 10-fold expansion from our foundational I²-Bench-Lite (52 scenarios), achieving unprecedented scale while maintaining rigorous quality standards and comprehensive attack coverage across documented real-world attack vectors.